rendzina/CloudComputing/README.md

-# Microsoft ODBC Driver Installation Script
+# Example final web page and Microsoft ODBC Driver Installation Script

 ## Overview
-This script automates the installation of Microsoft ODBC Driver 18 for SQL Server on Ubuntu systems.
-It's designed to simplify the setup process for developers working with SQL Server on Ubuntu environments.
+This repository contains scripts for setting up and testing Microsoft SQL Server connectivity on Ubuntu systems.
+It includes an installation script for the ODBC driver and a PHP test page for verifying the connection.

 ## Features
 - Automatic installation of Microsoft ODBC Driver 18